Karydopita

-Karydopita (Greek: Καρυδόπιτα) is a Greek dessert cake made primarily from walnuts and covered in a sweet syrup.
-The name is a compound word derived from "karýdia" (Greek for walnuts) and "pita" (Greek for pie).
+Karydopita (Greek: καρυδόπιτα 'walnut pie') is a Greek dessert.
+A cake made primarily with walnuts and often partly soaked in syrup.

-There are several variations of the dish, with unique ingredients used in both the syrup and cake.
-Some common additions include, but are not limited to, orange zest, cloves, brown sugar, and spiced rum or cognac.
+There are several variations of the dish.
+Common additions include orange zest, cloves, brown sugar, and spiced rum or cognac.

 It is one of the most common glyka tapsiou - dessert dishes like pies and breads baked in baking pans.
 Other common desserts of this style are galaktoboureko, amygdalopita and kadaifi.